adou600/IosContinuousIntegration/README.md

    - [Fork](https://help.github.com/articles/fork-a-repo/) the IosContinuousIntegration repository, so that you can push changes to it later on.
    - Clone the forked repository: `git clone git@github.com:YOUR-GITHUB-USERNAME/IosContinuousIntegration.git`
    - `cd IosContinuousIntegration`
    -  Initialize Fastlane with `fastlane init`, making sure to enter an App Identifier, your apple ID and the scheme name of the app.
-It is not necessary to setup deliver, snapshot and sigh for now.
+It is not necessary to setup deliver, snapshot and sigh for now because this tutorial focuses on continuous integration.

 ```
 My-MacBook-Pro:IosContinuousIntegration adou600$ fastlane init